Article I. Membership

 A member in good standing must:

-- Complete a membership application form, and the application approved by the American Turkish Association of Houston, Inc. (Hereafter referred to as ATA-Houston), Board of Directors, or the Executive Committee.
+- Complete a membership application form, and the application approved by the American Turkish Association of Houston, Inc. (Hereafter referred to as ATA-Houston), the Board of Directors, or the Executive Committee.

 - Pay annual membership dues.
 Annual dues for each class of membership shall be proposed by the ATA-Houston Executive Committee and approved by the ATA-Houston Board of Directors.

-- Abide with the Articles of Incorporation, Mission Statement and Bylaws of ATA-Houston.
+- Abide with the Articles of Incorporation, Mission Statement, and Bylaws of ATA-Houston.

 - Receive full benefits of ATA-Houston, including voting in the General Assembly for the election of all officers and Board members of ATA-Houston, and receive all ATA-Houston benefits, services, news bulletins, and correspondence.